pyth-network/pyth-crosschain/target_chains/solana/README.md

 This folder contains:

-- A Pyth receiver program to receive Pyth price updates on Solana in `programs/pyth-solana-receiver`
+- A Pyth Receiver program to receive Pyth price updates on Solana in `programs/pyth-solana-receiver`
-- A Cli that acts as a simple client to interact with the Pyth receiver program in `cli/`
+- A Rust Cli that acts as a simple client to interact with the Pyth receiver program in `cli/`
+- A Rust SDK to be used to consume Pyth price updates created by the Pyth Receiver in `pyth_solana_receiver_sdk`
+- A JS SDK to be used in client side Javascript code to interact with the Pyth Receiver program in `sdk/js/pyth_solana_receiver`

 # Overview of the design